gioui/giouiorg/content/doc/architecture.md

 ### The system is ignoring updates to a widget

-The problem: You define a field in your widget struct with the widget.
+The problem: You define a field in your widget struct that contains one of the provided types in `gioui.org/widget`.
 You update the child widget state, either implicitly or explicitly.
 The child widget stubbornly refuses to reflect your updates.

 This is related to the problem with Lists that won't scroll.